UseNineteen/nineteen/README.md

 - **Text search:** The search bar (8) can be found directly above the visualization frame:
 	- Only items that match your search will remain in color.
 Non-matching items will be grayed out.
 Matching text will be highlighted in any pop-up viewers
 	- Search in one or more columns (aka 'fields') (9) - by default, search looks at all of them, but you can choose to limit it as well
-	- Mult-word search provides nuanced power:
+	- Multi-word search provides nuanced power:
-		- Searching for *dog food* will match any items that have the word 'dog' *or* the word 'food' - only one needs to be there to match
+		- Searching for *dog food* will match any items that have the text 'dog' *or* the text 'food' - only one needs to be there to match
+		- *Hint:* to find *only* the word 'food' and not match longer words, like 'foodie', search for " food "(with qoutes and spaces)
 		- Searching for *"dog food"* (with quotes) will match only items with the phrase "dog food"
 		- Searching for *dog AND food* ('AND' must be capitalized) will match only items that have both "food" and "dog" somewhere in them, though they may not be found together
 	- High frequency words are viewable within the search interace through a drop-down (10) in the search bar